ShailChoksi/text2digits/README.md

 It can handle a variety of phrases.
 Spoken/Informal and formal language:

 ```
-"A random string" -> 'a random string'
+"A random string" -> 'A random string'
 "I am thirty six years old with a child that is four.
-I would like to get him four cars!" -> 'i am 36 years old with a child that is 4. i would like to get him 4 cars!'
+I would like to get him four cars!" -> 'I am 36 years old with a child that is 4.
+I would like to get him 4 cars!'
-"I was born in twenty ten" -> 'i was born in 2010'
+"I was born in twenty ten" -> 'I was born in 2010'
-"I was born in nineteen sixty four" -> 'i was born in 1964'
+"I was born in nineteen sixty four" -> 'I was born in 1964'
-"I am the fourth cousin" -> 'i am the 4 cousin'
+"I am the fourth cousin" -> 'I am the 4 cousin'
-"I am twenty nine" -> 'i am 29'
+"I am twenty nine" -> 'I am 29'
 "it was twenty ten and was negative thirty seven degrees" -> 'it was 2010 and was negative 37 degrees'
 "thirty twenty one" -> '3021'
 "one thousand six hundred sixty six" -> '1666'